[PREV - WEIRD_MONEY] [TOP]

 scene in New York, writing for the

 Village Voice.
-Now, if anything, their This was back in the days when
+Now, clearly, their This was back in the days when

 positions were reversed and they're John and Yoko were engaged in